uoregon-libraries/newspaper-curation-app/test/README.md

 'on_hold');`), you should see all *valid* issues moved either to the NCA workflow location (scanned issues) or the page review location (sftp issues).

+## Page Review

+To simulate a page review pass, the script `rename-page-review.sh` will get the issues in page review ready for ingest into NCA.
+It renames to the NCA file naming spec (0001.pdf, 0002.pdf, etc.) and then generates a manifest file for each issue (so that you don't have to wait for NCA's server to do that).

+To tell NCA these issues were processed a while ago, run `make-older.sh`.
+This hacks all manifests to say the issue was last changed four days ago, which will allow you to queue these issues for processing.

 ## Curation and Review

 If you're looking to test things that come after metadata entry and/or metadata